 Unfortunately, a lot of the desserts and cakes out there that claim to be pistachio are either seriously lacking in flavor or taste entirely fake.
 Or even worse, they're made with instant pistachio pudding mix - please don't do this!
 But this delicious cake recipe is so packed full of pistachios - and you can really tell from the taste!

-This pistachio layer cake is made from actual pistachios!
-The fluffy pistachio sponge cake has both pistachio paste in the batter and chopped pistachios baked into it.
 Then the pistachio Italian Meringue Buttercream just makes sure you're getting multiple levels of pistachio yumminess in every bite.
 I think this may be my favorite invention so far!
-If you're a pistachio lover like me, you should check out my Pistachio Crumble Muffins, my Pistachio Cannoli recipe, or my show-stopping Pistachio Dacquoise.
+If you're a pistachio lover like me, you should check out my Pistachio Crumble Muffins, my Pistachio Brownies, or my show-stopping Pistachio Dacquoise.

 Jump to: